 How is bitcoin Made?

-A common question these days are ‘How is bitcoin made?’
+A common question these days is ‘How is bitcoin made?’
 Rather than giving you a long answer, let’s go with the small simple one: ‘bitcoin Mining!’
 Here is a short video about bitcoin mining.

 The purpose of mining